 What happens if I miss the last day to withdraw?
 Do I automatically receive an F?

-Students who withdraw after the midpoint of the term are not eligible for a grade of "W” except in cases of hardship or extenuating circumstances, as approved by the faculty.
+Students who withdraw after the midpoint of the term are not eligible for a grade of "W” except in cases of hardship or extenuating circumstances, as approved by the Division of Student Affairs.
 Students withdrawing after the withdrawal deadline date receive a grade of "WF" for the course(s), which counts the same as an "F" for GPA purposes.
 Please consult the Financial Aid Office for the impact of withdrawing from classes.